-Secondly, we consider the Higgs boson weak hadronic decay $h^0 \rightarrow V Z$ with vector meson ${V}\in(\phi,J/\psi,\Upsilon(1S),\rho^0,\omega)$, which can be depicted by FIG.\ref{fig2}.
-Among them, the first two diagrams describe the direct contributions and the last two diagrams describe the indirect contributions.
-And the indirect contributions generated through the one-loop $h^0 Z\gamma$ corrections in FIG.2(d) can be used to probe NP.
-The Feynman amplitudes of the decays $ h^{0} \rightarrow V Z $ can be generally parameterized as
+Next, we consider the Higgs boson weak hadronic decay $h^0 \rightarrow V Z$ with vector meson ${V}\in(\phi,J/\psi,\Upsilon(1S),\rho^0,\omega)$, as illustrated in Fig.\ref{fig2}.
+The first two diagrams represent the direct contributions, where the Higgs couples directly to the quark current forming the meson.
+The last two diagrams correspond to the indirect contributions, in which the meson is produced from an off-shell vector boson.
+In particular, the contribution induced by the loop-level $h^0 Z\gamma$ vertex in Fig.2(d) is especially sensitive to NP effects.
+The amplitudes of the decays $ h^{0} \rightarrow V Z $ can be parameterized as